 - Evaluate the current landscape for global regulatory convergence and discuss the outcomes of harmonization efforts lead by ICH, ICMRA, WHO, and others who are leading these endeavors

-- Identify legal, advertising, and marketing issues related to providing product information
+- Identify challenges related to providing product information and the impact of COVID-19

 - Evaluate how regulatory intelligence can be applied in global biopharmaceutical product development strategies throughout the development cycle